MethodsAndPractices/vsteam/.docs/Get-VSTeamApproval.md

 ## NOTES

 This function has a Dynamic Parameter for ProjectName that specifies the project for which this function gets build definitions.

 You can tab complete from a list of available projects.

 You can use Set-VSTeamDefaultProject to set a default project so you do not have to pass the ProjectName with each call.

+You can pipe build defintion IDs to this function.

 ## RELATED LINKS

 [Add-VSTeamAccount](Add-VSTeamAccount.md)

 [Set-VSTeamDefaultProject](Set-VSTeamDefaultProject.md)

 [Add-VSTeamBuildDefinition](Add-VSTeamBuildDefinition.md)

 [Remove-VSTeamBuildDefinition](Remove-VSTeamBuildDefinition.md)